radial/core-busyboxplus/git/README.md

       0.5 - 1mb of image size per item.
 Feel free to reach out with requests for custom git builds.

+My goal was to make lightweight busybox-based volume-containers solely for managing the configuration "Hub" containers and shared/bind-mounted volume "Axle" containers for the container that actually runs the application, or "Spoke" container.

+Hub containers have the ability to access other containers/servers/web-locations to grab and update configuration using git and/or cURL.
+The possibilities are pretty extensive!

+This is the default Hub container image.
+It includes both git and cURL and weighs in at about 12.86mb.

 Other busyboxplus flavors include:

 * [Busybox][bb]
 * [Busyboxplus-curl][bbcurl]

-My goal was to make lightweight busybox-based volume-containers solely for managing the configuration for other containers that actually run the application, or "Axle" containers.
-The configuration containers, or "Hub" containers, have the ability to access other containers/servers/web-locations to grab and update that configuration using these various cannonical tools.
-The possibilities are pretty extensive!

 [bb]: https://index.docker.io/u/radial/busybox
 [bbcurl]: https://index.docker.io/u/radial/busyboxplus-curl